 What are my rights?

 You’re harassed at work because of your religion.
 You’re passed over for a job because of your disability.
 You’re paid less than your co-workers for similar work, based on your sex.
 These are examples of discrimination.
-You’ve been treated badly or unfairly based on personal characteristics that are protected under human rights law.
+You’ve been treated badly or unfairly based on parts of your identity protected under human rights law.
 Learn your rights and options if someone discriminates against you in the workplace.

 What you should know

-There are federal and provincial human rights laws that protect workers from discrimination in the workplace.
+There are provincial and federal human rights laws that protect workers from discrimination in the workplace.